Holo-Light-GmbH/Hololight-Stream-SDK-Trial/Docs/occlusion.md

 ## Samples

-For further information on how to use this feature, see the `OcclusionController` sample within the `DataChannel` folder of the `com.hololight.stream.examples` package.
+For further information on how to use this feature, see `OcclusionController` within the `Occlusion` sample from the `com.hololight.stream.examples` package.
 This sample sends configuration and toggle messages.
 This script can be added to an empty object in the scene to trigger the functions to enable/disable the occlusion.